 Fig. 5 shows the same trend as in the updated Gordon set in Section 4.2.3, thus, confirming the reliability of our new methods.
+We note that (SCS/SOS)-RS-DH methods do not appear in the top 15 for this set.
 Similar to the updated Gordon set, our methods again perform very well, with SCS-B2GP-PLYP21 being the first method in our ranking (0.15 eV), closely followed by SCS/SOS-B2PLYP21, SOS-B2GP-PLYP21, ωB88PP86, and SCS-PBE-QIDH.
-Furthermore, ωPBEPP86, ωB2GP-PLYP, SOS-PBE-QIDH, SCS-ωB88PP86, the unscaled PBE-QIDH, and SOS-ωB2GP-PLYP perform very well with RMSDs of about 0.18 eV.
-The last four methods with RMSDs below 0.2 eV are B2GP-PLYP, SCS-ωB2GP-PLYP, SOS-ωB88PP86, and SCS-ωPBEPP86.
+Furthermore, ωPBEPP86, ωB2GP-PLYP, SOS-PBE-QIDH, SCS-ωB88PP86, the unscaled PBE-QIDH, and SOS-ωB2GP-PLYP eV.
+The last three methods with RMSDs below 0.2 eV are B2GP-PLYP, SCS-ωB2GP-PLYP, and SOS-ωB88PP86.
+Other results are shown in the SI and we just point out that we obtained the largest RMSDs for RSX-QIDH, SOS-RS-PBE-P86 and B2PLYP with values beyond 0.23 eV.
+The MDs display the same trend as in the updated Gordon set by showing a systematic underestimation for the S0-TN transitions.

 Figure 6: Statistical values (in eV) for the S1-T1 energy splitting on the Loos and Jacquemin set, namely RMSDs (values shown over each bar), MADs, and MDs.
-The aug-cc-pVTZ AO basis set was used in all cases.
+Only the best 15 methods are shown; values for all assessed methods can be found in the SI.
+The values for the SCS/SOS-RS-DH methods, excluding HCl, were taken from Ref.
+85. The aug-cc-pVTZ AO basis set was used in all cases.